hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 I﻿n the first [article](https://developer.hpe.com/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure/) of this series, I described the reasons behind the decison of open sourcing our workshops-on-demand project.
 After reading it, you should have a better understanding of our motivations.
 Moreover, the project's infrastructure should now no longer have any secrets to you.

 I﻿n this second article, I will cover the backend part of the project.
-I will explain how to deploy it.
+I will actually explain how to deploy it.

 T﻿he overall infrastructure can run on physical servers or vms.
 We usuasully consider at least one server for the frontend and a second server for the backend.
 You could also decide to separate every single component of each side.